 Natalie Wood was born in San Francisco, California, United States, on July 20, 1938, was an American actress.
 Young Natalie Wood began her acting career as a child.
 She made her big screen debut in drama movie Happy Land (1943) in uncredited role as Little Girl Who Drops Ice Cream Cone, at the age of four.
 She got her first credited role as Margaret Ludwig in romance movie Tomorrow Is Forever (1946) at the age of seven.
-Natalie's breakthrough performance came as Susan Walker in comedy drama film Miracle on 34th Street (1947) at the age of 8.
+Natalie breakthrough performance came as Susan Walker in comedy drama film Miracle on 34th Street (1947) at the age of 8.
 She landed her television debut in anthology series Chevron Theatre (1952) in episode "Playmates", in role as Monica.

-How tall was Natalie Wood and what was her weight?
 Natalie Wood's height was 5' 2" іn fееt аnd іnсhеѕ or 157.5 іn cеntіmеtrеѕ, her weight was 119 іn pоunds or 54 іn kіlоgrаmѕ.
-Natalie Wood body measurements was bust-waist-hip 32-22-33 in inches or 81-56-84 in cеntіmеtrеѕ, her bra size was 32B with cup size B.
+Her body measurements was bust-waist-hip 32-22-33 in inches or 81-56-84 in cеntіmеtrеѕ, her bra size was 32B with cup size B.

 July 20, 1938